nuuuwan/news_lk3_data/README.md

 The latest incident unfolded on Tuesday afternoon at the waterfront near the South Horizons estate in Ap Lei Chau.
 While the city was under the No. 10 Hurricane Signal, the two women, accompanied by a young boy, ventured onto the exposed shoreline.

 Shock footage, which subsequently spread across social media, shows one woman holding the child while the other appears to be recording a video on her mobile phone.

+The situation turned critical in an instant when a monstrous wave, several metres high, breached the sea wall.
+The powerful surge completely engulfed the trio, washing them off their feet and onto the pavement behind a barrier.

 ...